JordanTanReiYao/LetsEat/README.md

 # Lets Eat!
-This is an Android application created to allow users to find foodplaces near them.
+This is an Android application that allows users to find foodplaces near them.

 The app allows the user to:
 1. View a list of foodplaces near him.